How to Cook Bok Choy

 Instructions

-• In a small bowl, stir together the tamari, water, rice vinegar, mirin, sesame oil, garlic, and red pepper flakes.
+• In a small bowl, stir together the tamari, water, rice vinegar, mirin, sesame oil, garlic, and a pinch of red pepper flakes.

 • Heat the avocado oil in a large skillet over medium-high heat.
 Add half the bok choy, cut side down, and sear until browned on each side, 1 to 2 minutes per side.
 Remove, add more oil to the pan, if necessary, and add the remaining bok choy and repeat.